Composites Design and FEA Analysis with CATIA and SIMULIA

 Summary

 An example of a composite stress analysis using CATIA-Simulia was shown.
-The composite properties were defined in CATIA's composite part design (CPD) workbench, and imported into Simulia FEA and solved levitra using the Elfini FEA workbench as a 2D, plane stress surface.
+The composite properties were defined in CATIA's composite part design (CPD) workbench, and imported into Simulia FEA and solved prednisone using the Elfini FEA workbench as a 2D, plane stress surface.
 The tsai-hill criterion was used to evaluate each ply and it's severity of stress relative to the strength.
 Ply.34 was found to be at the highest risk of failure and future designs of this panel should use this information to improve the strength, minimize the deformation, utilize different materials and layups.
 The files to execute this example can be freely obtained from the author if requested.

 References